Apu Nahasapeemapetilon: Other appearances

 Apu is a playable character in The Simpsons: Hit & Run (2003) video game.
 His quest in the game is to redeem himself for unknowingly selling the tainted Buzz Cola that has made the residents of Springfield insane.
 Apu also makes an appearance in The Simpsons: Road Rage (2001) as a passenger and unlockable playable character.
 He also is a character players acquire fairly early on in the open-ended online game The Simpsons: Tapped Out (2012).
 In 2015, Apu appeared as a non-playable character in the toys-to-life video game Lego Dimensions.
-In-game, he only appears in the Simpsons levels and does not speak at all.
+In-game, he appears in the Simpsons levels and does not speak.

 Character

 Hank Azaria voiced Apu from the start of the show until 2017, when he stepped down.

 Apu first appeared in the season one episode "The Telltale Head".
 Al Jean and Mike Reiss claim that while creating the character, the writers decided they would not make him ethnic, as they felt it would be too offensive and stereotypical and did not want to offend viewers, but that the concept stayed because Hank Azaria's reading of the line "Hello, Mr. Homer" received a huge laugh from the writers.
 Azaria, however, has disputed this account, claiming instead that the writers asked him to create a stereotypical Indian accent for the character.
 Azaria has said that he based Apu's voice on Indian convenience store workers in Los Angeles with whom he had interacted when he first moved to the area.
-He also loosely based it on Peter Sellers' character Hrundi V. Bakshi from the film The Party (1968), who Azaria thinks has a similar personality to Apu.
+He also loosely based it on Peter Sellers' character Hrundi V. Bakshi from the 1968 film The Party, who Azaria thinks has a similar personality to Apu.

 Apu's first name is a homage to the main character in The Apu Trilogy, directed by Satyajit Ray.
 His surname is a scrambled version of "Pahasadee Napetilon", the full name of a schoolmate of Simpsons writer Jeff Martin.
 It was first used in the episode "A Streetcar Named Marge".

 In the ninth season of the show, Apu marries Manjula in the episode "The Two Mrs. Nahasapeemapetilons".
 Richard Appel first constructed the idea for Apu's marriage.
 Andrea Martin provided the voice of Apu's mother in the episode, recording her part in New York.
 She wanted to get the voice perfect, so in between takes she listened to tapes of Azaria reading lines for Apu, to make sure her voice could realistically be Apu's mother's.